appmlk/VSMFL/README.md

-# VSMFL
+# VsusFL
-> Ask Variables: Variable Values Sequence Matching Based Fault Localization
+> VsusFL: Variable suspiciousness based Fault Localization for Debugging Novice Programs

 ## Introduction
 * This project corresponds to the experiments and results in the paper `Ask Variables: Variable Values Sequence Matching Based Fault Localization` (doi links will be added in the future).